geekfish69/bmaehd/README.md

-# Readme

-Just some basic scripts and files for personal use.
+# Just some basic scripts and files for personal use.